ethereum/remix-ide/docs/tutorial_debug.md

 }
 ```

+- Make a new file in Remix and copy the code above into it.
+- Compile the code.
+- Go to the Run & Deploy module.

 For the purpose of this tutorial, we will run the `JavaScript VM`.
-This simulates a custom blockchain.
-You could do the same using a proper backend node.

-Let's deploy the contract:
+- Deploy the contract:

 Click the `Deploy` button